tobbelindberg/Quizmokvack/README.md

 # Quizmokvack

+## Note that the firebase server I had setup for this project is not running anymore so you can not try the project but you can still glance on the code :)

 ## Architecture
 An MVVM/MVI architecture where the UI has `ViewModel`s that observes the state of interactors and all state changes are delivered with partial state updates updating the interactors state object in a unidirectional way without side effects.